-- Put your How might we question on the board so it is clearly visible to everyone. - In a face-to-face workshop have your team stand in front of a whiteboard, all equipped with sticky notes and pens.
+- Put your How might we question on the board, so it is clearly visible to everyone. - In a face-to-face workshop have your team stand in front of a whiteboard, all equipped with sticky notes and pens.

-- Select an alternative perspective and add this to your How might we question.
-For example, "How would (e.g. Homer Simpson) tackle this challenge?"
-Or "How would we address the issue (e.g. the time of Caesar or if were in the world of Star Wars)?" - Set the timer for 5-7 minutes. - Collect ideas for your How might we question with the perspective that you have selected in mind. - Write the ideas on sticky notes and collect them on your board.
+- Set the timer for 5-7 minutes. - Collect ideas for your How might we question with the perspective that you have selected in mind. - Write the ideas on sticky notes and collect them on your board.